For Pupils Riding School Buses (Bus Safety & Behavior)

 - Recognize that the bus driver is the authority on the school bus; obey the bus driver and be courteous to him or her and to fellow students.
 The driver has the authority to assign seats to maintain discipline or promote safety.

-- Go directly to a seat.
+- Go directly to an unmarked seat.

 - Except for the purposes of exiting at one’s bus stop, remain seated until directed by the driver to do otherwise.